Staff

 Nancy is a certified instructor through PATH International.
 Teaching and interacting with our special family of riders and volunteers, and loving on our herd of horses is the greatest pleasure of her life.

-Anna’s first exposure to therapeutic and adaptive riding came through her mother, who is a stroke survivor.
-Interestingly, the classical training Anna received during her years in the dressage world lends itself well to adaptive riding, and Anna gets more than a little excited when those worlds meet in the arena.
-Being a part of the Alatheia team has broadened her definition of what success looks like, and she has never felt more fulfilled in a professional role.
+The classical training Anna received during her competition years lends itself well to adaptive and therapeutic riding; she delights in helping her students advance and mentoring new instructors.
+Being a part of the Alatheia team has broadened her definition of what success can look like, and she has never felt more fulfilled in a professional role.

-Outside of the barn, Anna can be found creating art, cooking for loved ones and hanging out with her dog, Piper.
+Outside of the barn, Anna can be found riding her own Fjord, cooking for loved ones, making art and spending time with her husband Beau.

 Jill Allemandi